 "Barbecue Bob's Barbecue Sauce"

-When done, remove from the heat and let cool.
-If you are not using all the sauce for one meal, remove what you are going to use so you don't contaminate the unused portion.
+- When done, remove from the heat and let cool.
+If you are not using all the sauce for one meal, remove what you will use so you don't contaminate the unused portion.